simicvm/discord-bot-notion/README.md

 ## Instruction

-Here are quick instructions on how to run the bot on your machine.
-This assumes you have already cloned the repository and installed the requirements from the `Pipfile`.
+Below are concise instructions to help you run the bot on your machine.
+These steps assume you have already cloned the repository and installed the necessary requirements from the `Pipfile`.

+Please note that the bot will only function while the script is active.
+To ensure continuous usage, it is recommended to run the script on a server.

 ### Create a Notion Integration